Happy Birthday, US Marine Corps!

 Who was Chris?

 Chris was an absolutely amazing man.
-He was one of my best friends and his passing has been a huge loss for myself and many, many others, including possibly you.
+He was my best friend and his passing has been a huge loss for myself and many, many others, including possibly you.

 There is no other man I connected with on so many levels…Christian, husband of a strong wife, father to a son, committed to raising Conor as a Godly man in an unGodly world, thinker, reader, writer, pilot, son of a pilot, his passion for understanding learning, NLP, hypnosis, neurology, our incredible Constitution, unconventional warfare, survival & preparedness, and, of course, shooting.